terryyounghk/zmk-config/README.md

 This is useful travelling on the go too, preventing accidental switch-on and mis-firing of any keys.

+### Gaming Layer

+There's a layer called "Switch".

+It is specifically to be used with the "[IINE Keyboard and mouse converter](https://www.iine.top/index.php?m=content&c=index&a=show&catid=205&id=181)" for Switch/Oled/Xbox/PS4.

+Although this converter has little to no documentation and cannot customize Switch Controller key mappings on the fly, it's a non-issue to me since I can map the keys on a dedicated keyboard layer, and the converter costs less compared to most similar accessories I have come across.

 # Keyboards

 I use my layout on these keyboards